enginmanap/limonEngine-docs/docs/ExtendingByAPI/pythonApi.rst

     def set_sound_volume(sound_id: int, volume: float) -> bool:
         """
-        Set the volume (gain) of a sound.
+        Set the per-sound volume (gain).

         Args:
             sound_id: Sound ID returned by play_sound
-            volume: New gain value
+            volume: New gain, normalized 0.0..1.0 (1.0 = full volume).
+This is the per-sound gain; the effective output is this value multiplied by the sound's channel volume and the master volume (see Audio Channels below).

         Returns:
             bool: True if the sound was found and volume updated.
 False if not found or sound not yet started